Exhibitor Rules & Regulations

 Character and Conduct

 The use of any method(s) to gain an advantage over a competitor, including but not limited to the use of such competitor’s tools or products, is strictly prohibited.
-Any Exhibit Space personnel or Exhibitor activities which WEF deems to be outside the character and purpose of WEF shall be subject to immediate termination of its Exhibit Space without any refund for the Exhibit Space.
+Any Exhibit Space personnel or Exhibitor activities which WEF deems to be outside the character and purpose of WEF shall be subject to immediate termination of its Exhibit Space without any refund for the Exhibit Space and may also be prohibited from participating in future WEF events.

 Return to Top | Return to Exhibiting Information Home